trusvik/terraform-cloudwatch-dashboard/README_en.md

 }'|jq
 ```

-* See infromation about an account
+* See information about an account
 *
 ```sh
   curl --location --request GET 'http://localhost:8080/account/1' \